 Design

-The experiment used a mixed design (as seen in Table 2), with three groups: Certain Long, Certain Short, and Uncertain.
+The experiment used a mixed design (as seen in Table 2), with three groups: Certain Long, Certain Short, and Unexpected Uncertain.
 All groups received six blocks of certain training.
-Group Certain Long then received a further 4 blocks of certain training; group Uncertain, received a further four blocks of uncertain training (with contingencies of 0.8); and group Certain Short received no further training (they completed six training blocks only).
+Group Certain Long then received a further 4 blocks of certain training; group Unexpected Uncertain, received a further four blocks of uncertain training (with contingencies of 0.8); and group Certain Short received no further training (they completed six training blocks only).
 When training was completed, all groups progressed to the memory test, which was identical to that used in Experiment 1.

 Procedure